-Small and midsize businesses need access to credit, but loans don’t always cover the gaps.
-As lenders tighten borrower requirements, many businesses are turning to credit cards to grow their operations and keep things running smoothly.
+Small and midsize business (SMB) owners may need quick access to cash, but loans don’t always cover the gaps.
+As lenders tighten borrower requirements, many companies are turning to credit cards to fund their operations.

 Editor’s note: Looking for the right financing solution for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.